decretist/Dissertation/Chapter4/burrows.md

 title: Chapter 4
 subtitle: Burrows's Delta
 ---
-The technique of plotting word frequency data by z-score is known as Burrows's Delta, after John F. Burrows (d.2019) of the University of Newcastle, Australia, who first proposed the metric in 2001.
-It has the advantage of making the statistical significance of plotted data apparent in a way that plotting raw frequency data does not.
+The plotting examples presented in the previous section are suggestive of ways in which differences between the frequencies of occurrence of common words in samples from a corpus of texts can be quantified in statistically meaningful units (standard deviations or values of z) and combined to represent the distance between those samples.
+This technique is, however, of limited value so long as we are restricted to the two, or at most three, dimensions the human mind is capable of visualizing.
+In 2001, John F. Burrows (d.2019) of the University of Newcastle, Australia, proposed a generalization that gets around the limitation on the number of words to two or three dimensions by collapsing z-score distance measurements of word frequency data across an arbitrary number of dimensions into a single metric.
+Burrows applied the metric, which he called the Delta, in the context of a new technique for authorship attribution.
-Burrows's Delta is one of a number of distance methods of authorship attribution, but has the particular advantage of being widely accepted in the scholarly literature of the field of computational linguistics.
+Although other distance methods of authorship attribution have been proposed since, Burrows's Delta is widely accepted in the scholarly literature of the field of computational linguistics, and it will therefore be used as the basis for the demonstrations in this section.

 Every attribution experiment starts from an hypothesis (sometimes implicit rather than explicit) concerning authorship.
-The two-dimensional visualization above proceeded from the traditional assumption that Gratian's *dicta*---defined as the hypothetical case statements (*themata*) plus the first- and second-recension *dicta* including the *dicta* from *de Pen*.---are the work of a unitary author, the eponymous Gratian.
-The consequence of that assumption for the purpose of experimental design (the design of that demonstration) is that we can treat the corpus of texts analyzed in that test/demonstration as the entire population of words attributable to the author Gratian.
-Population standard deviation was therefore the appropriate statistical technique to apply to visualize word frequency variations among/between samples within that population.

----

 Attempts to attribute authorship are typically undertaken in scenarios where there is a large (enough) number of texts securely attributable to a known author, and a text, or at most a small number of texts, of unknown authorship.
 The attempt is then made to attribute the unknown text to a known author, or to rule out such an attribution.
 Take the *Federalist* as an example.
 There are numbers of the *Federalist* of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay, Madison---to whom those numbers might be attributed, and securely attributed samples from each of the candidates, conveniently from the same work no less.

 Such an approach is obviously not possible in the case of the *dicta* from Gratian's *Decretum*.
 As the survey in Chapter 3 above indicated,